 Priority of prevention policies strengthening the functions of the family; promoting family cohesion and stability; providing information, education, training and guidance to parents and mothers.

-Our demands for the European Elections 2019
+Our demands for the new European Parliament and Comission 2019

 Modification of the VAT regulation to allow European countries to reduce the VAT for diapers and basic goods for children (now, they are taxed by European Union with the highest rate of VAT).